russellballestrini/webwords/README.rst

 debugging
 =========

-Are you like me?
-Do your programs rarely compile or work properly the first time?
+If you're anything like me, your programs rarely compile or work properly on the first try.

-Just like with programming, a docker image will rarely build corrently on the first try.
+Just like with programming, a docker image will rarely build correct the first time so you will need to learn how to debug.

-To debug you need to get the failed docker containers id:
+To debug, get the failed docker container's id:

 .. code-block:: bash